BillJr99/Ursinus-CS377/_pages/Activities/activity-nosqldatamodels.md

 ### Graph Data Model
 The graph data model represents data as nodes and the relationships between them as edges.
 This model is highly suitable for scenarios involving complex relationships, such as social networks, recommendation systems, and fraud detection.
 Graph databases provide powerful traversal and query capabilities to analyze these relationships efficiently.

 Neo4j is a widely used graph database.
-The paper "Neo4j: A Graph Database Management System" by Webber et al. [^4^] provides an overview of Neo4j's data model and query language.
 Neo4j leverages a property graph model where nodes, relationships, and properties can be easily represented.
 Below is an example of using the Neo4j Python driver to create nodes, relationships, and perform a query:

 ```python
 from neo4j import GraphDatabase